XIV ANNUAL POSADA

 Friday, December 13, 2019 | 7 – 9 a.m.

 101 West Congress Parkway / Ida B. Wells Parkway

 The route will begin at the Metropolitan Correctional Center (71 West Van Buren Street) and continue to DePaul University Loop Campus (1 East Jackson Boulevard), Federal Plaza and St. Peter’s (110 West Madison Street).

-As disciples of Jesus Christ, rooted in Gospel values and our rich Catholic social tradition, the Immigration Ministry of the Office of Human Dignity and Solidarity fulfills the Church’s evangelization leadership role by welcoming immigrants in Cook and Lake Counties, building communion between immigrants and non-immigrants as brothers and sisters in Christ, and accompanying and empowering immigrants toward their formation and integration as full members of society and people of faith in the one family of God.
+As disciples of Jesus Christ, rooted in Gospel values and our rich Catholic social tradition, the Immigration Ministry of the Archdiocese of Chicago answers the call to welcome all immigrants in Cook and Lake counties.
+In doing so, we build communion between immigrants and non-immigrants as brothers and sisters in Christ and accompany and empower immigrants toward their formation and integration as members of society and people of faith in the one family of God.

 - Educate in understanding and respecting the dignity of every immigrant as a human being and recognizing the benefits of immigrants and immigration for our nation.

 - Educate the undocumented community to safeguard their basic rights and family unity.